caverav/codex.nvim/README.md

 # codex.nvim

-Neovim bridge for the Codex CLI (and `codex-acp`).
-It speaks the [Agent Client Protocol](https://agentclientprotocol.com) directly over stdio, streams Codex output into a sleek floating UI, and lets you push buffer context or selected code to Codex with one command.
+Neovim bridge for the Codex CLI.
+Streams Codex output into a sleek floating UI, and lets you push buffer context or selected code to Codex with one command.
+Uses the Codex CLI directly (no ACP required).

 ## Highlights
 - **Native ACP client** – JSON‑RPC v2 over newline frames; implements `initialize`, `authenticate`, `session/new`, `session/prompt`, `session/cancel`, `session/set_mode`, `fs/*`, and `session/request_permission`.